spyoungtech/sphinx-confluence/README.md

 - Supplies a viewcode extension compatible with Bitbucket Server (not Cloud)
 - Is designed to use the style of the popular [sphinx Read The Docs theme](https://github.com/rtfd/sphinx_rtd_theme) (and supplies an accompanying CSS file to put in your Confluence space)
 - Automatic publishing on a successful build is supported (use `sphinx_confluence_publish = True`, requires confluence-publisher)
+- Supplies additional directives for confluence macros

 To support some of these features, the [confluence-publisher](https://github.com/Arello-Mobile/confluence-publisher) project is utilized directly.
 Therefore, you must install and configure this package as well to use features as documented.

-This has been successfully used with Confluence Server 6.2 and Bitbucket Server 5.2 -- Other versions will probably work fine, but are untested.
+This has been successfully used with Confluence Server 6.2+ (tested up to 6.7) and Bitbucket Server 5.2 -- Other versions will probably work fine, but are untested.

 ## How use it